enowars/enowars3-service-shittr/README.txt

 - The server.sh includes /bin/ in the PATH, so that the our "shit/openssl" tool is called instead of openssl in utils.sh
 - Uses simple ECB with the first 16 bytes as the key from enc.key to encrypt shits.
 - Shits can be downloaded from /settings, so one can obtained plaintext + ciphertext pairs to recover the key.
-- The key can then be used to ????? (decrypt other people's shits?)
+- The key can then be used to decrypt other people's private shits!
 - FIX: Use more than 16 bytes and/or other crypto algorithm

 ## RCE 2